chdao/factorioservers/README.md

 The mapping is as follow: \<port\>,\<mapname.zip\>
 ####Example: 34197,frankthetank.zip

-There is also a template for the configs to use with the servers (that goes in $FACTORIO_PATH/servers/) that is the template for the settings of all thes servers.
+There is also a template for the configs to use with the servers (that goes in $FACTORIO_PATH/servers/) that is the template for the settings of all thes servers.<br>
+You need to dump your save files in $FACTORIO_PATH/saves/ along with the mapping.csv file.

 ----
 #HOW IT WORKS